 Abstract

-Results: In component 1, respondents (N = 602) consistently preferred the clarity of AI-generated responses over MW-curated responses in 7/9 questions (P < .05).
+Results: In component 1, respondents (N = 602) consistently preferred the clarity of AI-generated responses over MW-curated responses in 7 of 9 questions (P < .05).
 Despite favoring AI-generated responses when blinded to questions/answers, respondents considered medical websites a more credible source (52%-67%) than ChatGPT (14%).
 Respondents in component 2 (N = 98) also considered medical websites more credible than ChatGPT, but rated AI-generated responses highly for all evaluation criteria, despite nuanced answers in the medical literature.

 Conclusions: These findings provide insight into how clinicians rate AI-generated and MW-curated responses with evaluation criteria that can be used in future AI validation studies.